 The cause of medullary sponge kidney is unknown, but genetic transmission occurs in < 5% of cases.

 Most patients are asymptomatic, and the disorder usually remains undiagnosed.
-It predisposes to calculus formation (often with increased urinary calcium excretion) and UTI, so the most common presenting symptoms are the following:
+It predisposes to calculus formation (often with increased urinary calcium excretion) and urinary tract infection (UTI), so the most common presenting symptoms are the following:

 Medullary sponge kidney is benign, and long-term prognosis is excellent.
-Obstruction by renal calculi may transiently reduce GFR and increase serum creatinine.
+Obstruction by renal calculi may transiently reduce glomerular filtration rate (GFR) and increase serum creatinine.

 The diagnosis is suspected in patients with recurrent calculi or UTIs or on the basis of incidental radiographic findings such as medullary nephrocalcinosis and dilated contrast-filled collecting ducts.
 Urinalysis typically shows evidence of incomplete distal renal tubular acidosis (overt metabolic acidosis is rare) and decreased urine-concentrating ability in patients without symptomatic polyuria.